JohnnyZhao/peatio-client-python/README.md

 url = get_api_path('members')

-#you can also give url a plain text, just like this:
+#or you can give url a plain text, just like this:
 url = "/api/v2/members/me.json"

 #send request
 res = client.get(url)

-#if your access key and secret are correct, res should be a json like this:
+#if your access key and secret are correct, res should be a dictionary like this:
 {
     u'email': u'zhaoyu.johnny@@gmail.com',
     u'activated': True,